-The application must be delivered to the Public Utility Property Management by the end of April of the current year.
-Paid invoices related to the fundamental improvements must be presented to the Public Utility Property Management by the end of the year.
+The application must be delivered to the Urban Environment Division by the end of April of the current year.
+Paid invoices related to the fundamental improvements must be presented to the Urban Environment Divisionby the end of the year.
 The grant will be paid to the account of the road maintenance association.

 Street name signs and traffic signs on private roads

 The placement and maintenance of street name signs of private roads are taken care of and paid for by the city.
 A precondition for putting up a street name sign is that the Urban Environment Division has confirmed the name (address) of the road.
 The road maintainer needs the city’s consent for putting up a permanent traffic sign.

 For additional information about traffic signs please contact: